Study computer science in the USA

 Information technology management emphasizes learning technologies that will generate business value, such as programming, network planning, IT security, tech support, marketing, and project management.
 Software engineering students focus on Agile software development as they learn the software development lifecycle through requirements, design, development and testing of software.
 Students will learn multiple programming languages as they learn best practices for developing software for industries such as business, the web, medical, health, and gaming.
 Our students either continue on to graduate school or are employed in computing careers such as full-stack software developers, cybersecurity, IT management, web development, database, IoT / smart systems development, game development, software testing, data analytics, and more.

-• Profile of Dr Kenneth Rouse
+• Headshot of Dr Kenneth Rouse

 Dr Kenneth Rouse